 Hi there, I’m Jona, a Filipino who left her homecountry to pursue a long-term trip abroad.
-Here is an honest and updated Philippines Travel Guide and Travel Tips (last updated in February 2022).
+Here is an honest and updated Philippines Travel Guide and Travel Tips (last updated in January 2023).
 I hope you find it useful.
 If you got questions not answered in the content, please leave a comment, so I can update this monster of a post.
 The length is about 2500 words.
 So spare at least 30 minutes for this!
-This Philippines Travel Guide and Travel Tips answered all the basic questions first-time travelers might ask: the crazy president we have, terrorism, horrible traffic, public transportation, food, the state of our Internet (one of the worst in the world), and what-not.
+This Philippines Travel Guide and Travel Tips answered all the basic questions first-time travelers might ask: the crazy president we have, terrorism, horrible traffic, public transportation, food, the state of our Internet (one of the worst in the world), and where to go in the Philippines in 2023.

 But I did try, all right.
 I’ve been to most provinces (we got 81).
 I’ve traveled to a lot of off-the-beaten destinations.
 And of course visited the popular ones.